 Book Prices over Time

 While the boxplots above help reveal some price trends in the early modern book market, they don’t give any indication of the ways book prices changed over time.
 By plotting the mean length-normalized price of publications along with the price of craftsmen labour over the century, the following plot helps show that publication prices climbed steadily during the eighteenth century:

-The first two facets here depict the mean farthings per page (i.e. the length-normalized price) over time for octavo and quarto volumes.
-Each point in these first two facets represents the mean of all length-normalized prices for the given book size and year.
-The third facet depicts snapshots from the real wage index as identified by E. A. Wrigley and R. S. Schofield .
+The first facet above depicts the mean farthings per folio sheet (i.e. the length-normalized price) over time for folio, quarto, octavo, duodecimo, and sextodecimo volumes.
+Each point in this first facet represents the mean of all length-normalized prices for the given year.
+The second facet depicts snapshots from the real wage index as identified by E. A. Wrigley and R. S. Schofield .
 Examining this plot, one finds that the overall price of publications did not drop after the Donaldson v.
 Beckett ruling, but instead rose steadily throughout the century to keep pace with inflation.

 Given the steady rise of book prices across the century, one could still hypothesize that while book prices as such didn’t fall precipitously after 1774, prices for popular literary works did.
 One way to test this theory is to compare the degree to which literary and non-literary record prices changed during the eighteenth century.
 The following plot represents these figures by plotting the length-normalized price of each publication as a point: